James Henley Thornwell

 James Henley Thornwell (December 9, 1812 – August 1, 1862) was an American Presbyterian preacher, slaveowner, and religious writer from the U.S. state of South Carolina during the 19th century.
-During the American Civil War, Thornwell supported the Confederacy and preached a doctrine that claimed slavery to be morally right and justified by the tenets of Christianity.
-But contrary to many proponents of slavery, he preached that the African American population were people created in the image of God just like whites and that they should call slaves their brothers.
+During the American Civil War, Thornwell supported the Confederacy.
+But contrary to many proponents of slavery, he preached that the Negro population were people created in the image of God just like whites and that they should call slaves their brothers.
 He became prominent in the Old School Presbyterian denomination in the south, preaching and writing on theological and social issues.
 He taught at South Carolina College, eventually served as its president, and went on to teach at Columbia Theological Seminary.
 He was a contemporary of Charles Hodge and represented the southern branch of the Presbyterian church in debates on ecclesiology with Hodge.

 Career

+Thornwell was Moderator of the Presbyterian Church in the United States of America's General Assembly in 1847 at the age of 35.

-When the American Civil War broke out, Thornwell supported the Confederacy.
-He founded the Southern Presbyterian Review, edited the Southern Quarterly Review, and had a prominent role in establishing the Presbyterian Church in the Confederacy.
-Thornwell preached the first sermon and wrote the first address for the new denomination.
+When the American Civil War broke out, Thornwell participated in the formation of the Presbyterian Church in the Confederate States of America.
+The PCCSA seceded from the Presbyterian Church in the United States of America over the Gardner Spring resolution, which made specific loyalty to the US Government a condition of polity.
+Thornwell preached the sermon at the 1861 General Assembly and wrote the first address for the new denomination.

+He founded the Southern Presbyterian Review, edited the Southern Quarterly Review.

-As a supporter of the Confederacy, Thornwell held the view that slavery was morally right and justified under the Christian religion.
-He accused those who viewed slavery as being morally wrong, namely the Republicans, as being opposed to Christianity:
+As a supporter of the Confederacy, Thornwell held the view that slavery was not prohibited under the Christian religion.
+He accused the Republicans of being opposed to Christianity:

 The parties in the conflict are not merely abolitionists and slaveholders.
 They are atheists, socialists, communists, red republicans, Jacobins on the one side, and friends of order and regulated freedom on the other.
 In one word, the world is the battleground – Christianity and Atheism the combatants; and the progress of humanity at stake.